whitetrefoil/s-age/README.md

 This forked one will be available as `@whitetrefoil/s-age-ts` while the original one is `s-age`.

-This forked one will use `whitetrefoil` as the main branch and leave the original `master` untouched.
+This forked one will use `whitetrefoil` as the main branch and leave the original `master` untouched for easier merging.

+The `index.js` file under project's root directory and the `test` directory are the original ones.
+Will leave it untouched for easier merging.

 Below this line is the **ORIGINAL** README (except title & badges):